mcc-us/bookkeeping/_posts/2023-12-25-order-of-operations.md

 ## 1. Journalize the transaction
    1. Record transactions chronologically in journal.
+      1. date, account titles,
-   2. ENTRIES NEED: **date, account titles, debits & credits amounts, and a brief description**.
+      2. debits & credits amounts,
+      3. a brief description.

 ## 2. Post the transaction to ledger